Dear readers of ADxS.org, please forgive the disruption.

 • Assumption of own superiority

-• A lot of anger, frustration or hostility when one’s wishes are not respected or one’s goals are not achieved19
+• A lot of anger, frustration or hostility if your wishes are not respected or your goals are not achieved19

-• More common abnormalities of lipid metabolism (hypertriglyceridemia) can be eliminated in the type A personality by ACTH administration, but not by cortisol administration.20
+• Frequently occurring abnormalities of fat metabolism (hypertriglyceridemia) can be eliminated in the type A personality by ACTH administration, but not by cortisol administration.20

-The described ACTH effect is consistent with the present understanding of underreactivity of the HPA axis in type-A.
+The described ACTH effect is consistent with the current understanding of an underreactivity of the HPA axis in type A.

-• Majority have an increased insulin response to glucose (hyperinsulinemia),20 which, although not caused by hypertriglyceridemia, may be related to it.
+• The majority of patients have an increased insulin response to glucose (hyperinsulinemia),20 which is not caused by hypertriglyceridemia, but could be related to it.

-• The HPA stress response in type A is thought to be mediated primarily by CRH.21.
+• It is assumed that the HPA stress response in type A is primarily mediated by CRH.21.

-This could indicate a pituitary weakness (and consequently a weak adrenal response) in type A and ADHD-HI, possibly due to a downregulation of CRH receptors in the pituitary due to prolonged stress-induced CRH release.
-However, this is contradicted by the fact that (however: in healthy type A humans) a flattened cortisol stress response also occurs after ACTH administration (see 4.1.1.2.).
+This could indicate a pituitary weakness (and consequently a weak adrenal response) in type A and ADHD-HI, possibly due to downregulation of the CRH receptors in the pituitary gland as a result of prolonged stress-induced CRH release.
+However, this is contradicted by the fact that a flattened cortisol stress response to ACTH administration also occurs (albeit in healthy type A people) (see 4.1.1.2.).

 4.1.1.2.
-Flattened cortisol stress response of type A personality
+Flattened cortisol stress response of the type A personality

-A flattened cortisol stress response is believed by this side to be a phenotypic biomarker of type A personality.
+A flattened cortisol stress response is believed to be a phenotypic biomarker of type A personality.

 • Type A correlates with a flattened cortisol stress response.24

-• Type A responded to ACTH injection with a flattened cortisol response.
-40% showed no cortisol response at all or a depressed cortisol response.25
+• Type A reacts to ACTH injection with a flattened cortisol response.
+40 % showed no cortisol response at all or a reduced cortisol response.25

-• Basal ACTH levels are elevated in healthy type A personalities compared to healthy type B personalities.26
+• The basal ACTH level is elevated in healthy type A personalities compared to healthy type B personalities.26

-• Likewise, the ACTH awakening response is increased.25
+• The ACTH awakening response is also increased.25

-The elevated basal ACTH levels may be related to the flattened cortisol response in such a way that the sustained ACTH elevation has caused downregulation of ACTH receptors, and therefore the cortisol response is reduced.25
+The elevated basal ACTH levels may be related to the flattened cortisol response in such a way that the sustained ACTH elevation has caused a downregulation of the ACTH receptors, which is why the cortisol response is reduced.25

-• Growth hormone response to an infusion of vasopressin is decreased25
+• The growth hormone response to an infusion of vasopressin is reduced25

-• Infusion of human growth hormone reduces serum cholesterol levels.25 Hypercholesterolemia is induced by changes in the hypothalamus.
+• An infusion of human growth hormone reduces serum cholesterol levels.25 Hypercholesterolemia is induced by changes in the hypothalamus.

 • The typical characteristics of the Type A personality coincide with those of the ADHD-HI/mixed type

-• ADHD-HI sufferers (hyperactive, type A personality, active-coping), often respond to a stressor with a flattened cortisol response compared with nonaffected individuals (The HPA axis/stress regulatory axis) and a decreased epinephrine/norepinephrine response (The autonomic nervous system)
+• Persons with ADHD-HI (hyperactive, type A personality, active-coping) often react to a stressor with a flattened cortisol response compared to people with ADHD (The HPA axis / stress regulation axis) and a reduced adrenaline/noradrenaline response (The autonomic nervous system)

 4.1.2.
 Type B personality: the balanced ones